wp-plugins/church-admin/readme.txt

 7. Place [church_admin type=calendar category=# weeks=#] on the page you want a page per month calendar displayed
 8. Place [church_admin type=calendar-list] on the page you want a agenda view calendar - option category and weeks options pastable from category admin page
 9. There is a calendar widget with customisable title, how many events you want to show and an option for it to look like a post-it note
-10. Place [church_admin_map member_type_id=#] to show a map of colour coded small groups - need to set a service venue first to centre map and geolocate addresses by editing them.
+10. Place [church_admin_map member_type_id=#] to show a map of colour coded small groups - need to set a service venue first to centre map and geolocate member's addresses by editing them.
 We recommend password protecting the pages - if it is password protected.
 A link is provided to logout